Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/azure-cloud-services/README.md

 # Clean Up

 **You** are responsible for cleaning up your own resources.
-Covneiently, they are all installed in a single resource group.
+Conveniently, they are all installed in a single resource group.

-You can do this from the Portal or with this command
+You can do this from the Portal or with this command:

 ```bash
 az deployment group delete --resource-group <your resource group name> --name <your deployment name>